10 Best Two-Stage Snow Blowers of 2023 – Top Picks & Reviews

 Believe it or not, the type and size of the tires on a snowblower can make a big difference in how a snowblower operates.
 A large tire tends to make it easier to maneuver the snowblower in deep snow or in icy conditions.
 If the tires are air-filled, then they are softer and are able to move over various terrains more easily.
 A solid tire is harder and in icy conditions, it can be difficult for those types of tires to grab.

 You have a few choices when it comes to how a snowblower starts.
 Electrical starts save you time because the blower is always ready to use by merely pushing a button.
 When you are done using your blower you just plug it in and it will be ready to use the next time you need it.
 The other option is a manual pull start.
 This requires a bit more work and often takes more time.

 Heated Hand Grips

 A nice convenience to have is the heated handgrips.
 They make it comfortable on those cold days when you need to get your driveway cleared.
 Since it can take some time to clear a driveway or walkways, your hands are exposed to cold and although you may be wearing gloves, the heated grips certainly help keep your hands warm.

 As you are looking at snowblowers you will notice that there are different widths of clearing paths on the various models.
 The wider the clearing paths the fewer passes you may have to take when clearing your blowing site.
 The average width seems to be 22 to 24-inches but there are wider ones.

 A snow blower is an investment as well as an essential tool for households and businesses in snow areas.
 Choosing a snowblower that best suits your needs requires careful consideration and a process of elimination.
-Our pick for the best overall two-stage snow blower is the Briggs & Stratton 1024 Dual-Stage Snow Blower.
+Our pick for the best 2 stage snow blower overall is the Briggs & Stratton 1024 Dual-Stage Snow Blower.
 It has all of the features you need to clear your snow-covered pathways as well as being priced well.